akrck02/Github-backup-script/readme.md

 # Github data fetch script

-This script will fetch your public github repositories names and create the `git.json` file for you.
+This script will fetch your public Github repository names and create the `git.json` file for you.

 ## ¿How to use it?

-`Download the script` and Place it in a `directory of your choice` and create the following directory:
+`Download the script` and place it in a `directory of your choice` and create the following directory:

     /path/to/script
     ├── github-backup-script
     └── Resources
         └── .env

-In the `.env` file, you must place the usernames of the accounts you want to backup`.
+In the `.env` file, you must place the `usernames of the accounts you want to backup`.

 The `token is not necessary`, just leave with "-".